wollbo/powerindex/project/workflow/README.md

 ## What it does

--Cron-triggered workflow
+- Cron-triggered workflow
--Fetches Nord Pool day-ahead prices (OAuth2 token flow) -Computes daily average (supports 92/96/100 periods for DST) -Supports negative prices (int256-safe)
+- Fetches Nord Pool day-ahead prices (OAuth2 token flow)
+- Computes daily average (supports 92/96/100 periods for DST)
+- Supports negative prices (int256-safe)
--Builds a canonical dataset hash over all intraday periods -Emits a JSON payload for local relaying
+- Builds a canonical dataset hash over all intraday periods
+- Emits a JSON payload for local relaying
+-
 The dataset hash commits to all (periodIndex, int256 value1e6) pairs for the day.

 ## Simulate locally

 From this folder:

-`./run_workflow_a`
+`./run_workflow_and_capture.sh`

 This will: